kzaraliev/Book-Worm/README.md

 11.	**Profile page:**
 	The Profile page is available only to logged-in users.
 	This page displays a list of all all posts with books made by the current user.
-If there are no published ads yet, "You haven't published a book yet?" is displayed along with a "*Share your favorite ones" link that redirects the user to the Create Book page.
+If there are no published books yet, "You haven't published a book yet?" is displayed along with a "*Share your favorite ones" link that redirects the user to the Create Book page.

 	<p align="center">
 		<img src="https://i.ibb.co/VVYWzR8/Annotation-2023-12-07-183708.png">